avbiswas/mem0-dspy/README.md

     **Required API Keys:**
     - `OPENAI_API_KEY` - For OpenAI models (embeddings and chat)
-    - `GEMINI_API_KEY` - For Google Gemini models

-    Model names (like gpt-5-mini and gemini-2.0-flash) are hardcoded at certain sections of the code.
-Feel free to overwrite them, or hide them behind a config file!
+    `gpt-5-mini` is hardcoded at certain sections of the code.
+Feel free to overwrite it, or hide model names behind a config file!

     To run the `basic_mem0_chatbot.py` script, you will also need a MEM0_API_KEY.
 [Get Mem0 API Key here](https://mem0.dev/api-keys-avb)